Visiting Artist Workshop

 Cost: Free for Harvard College Undergraduates, $200 for adults and Harvard Graduate students enrolled in a course at the Ceramics Program, and $250.00 for those not enrolled in a course.

 Health and Safety Guest Advisory: All participants in Ceramics Program classes and workshops must abide by the most current Harvard University policies and practices to Keep Harvard Healthy.
-For this event, proof of Covid-19 vaccination will be required and approved face coverings must be worn at all times while in the Ceramics Program building.
+For this event, proof of Covid-19 vaccination with booster will be required and though masking is optional, we highly recommend wearing a mask while in the Ceramics Program building.
 All policies are subject to change.

 Margaret Bohls is an American potter and educator who makes hand-built pottery and vessels.
 Bohls has been teaching ceramics at the college level for twenty-five years and is currently Associate Professor of Art at the University of Nebraska - Lincoln.
 She has taught hands-on workshops at art centers such as Greenwich House Pottery in New York, Anderson Ranch Arts Center in Aspen, Colorado and Penland School of Crafts in North Carolina.
 Bohls’ work has been shown in over 100 group and solo exhibitions since 1995 and is included in the permanent collections of the Minnesota Museum of American Art, the American Museum of Ceramic Art (AMOCA), the Weisman Museum of Art, and the Everson Museum of Art.
 She has written articles for the Journal of the National Council for Education on Ceramic Arts and Pottery Making Illustrated, and her ceramic work has been featured in periodicals such as Ceramics Monthly and Studio Potter Magazine.